bstaruk/starbase/README.md

 # Starbase v4

-Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS.
+Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS that has been designed to integrate with modern Jamstack hosting providers including Vercel, Netlify and AWS Amplify.

 Begin developing in minutes with some of the most powerful front-end technologies available in 2024, powered by a delightfully simple and fully featured developer experience.

-The primary mission of Starbase is to be simple -- easily configured, extended and integrated.
+The primary mission of Starbase is to be simple -- easy to configure, extend and integrate.
 This also happens to make it a great platform for web developers to become more familiar with bare-metal Webpack configs, TypeScript and/or Tailwind CSS.

 > "Simplicity is the ultimate sophistication."<br>_\- Leonardo da Vinci_